 The EOFs of the differences between LH anomalies and LA-ERSST anomalies are shown in Fig. 6.
 They differ strongly from those found for LA-COBE SST and LA-HadISST.
 The first EOF differences resemble the first EOFs of LH and LA-ERSST (not shown; see Fig. SOM-3) - the long-term trend in LA-ERSST is smaller than in the local data - everywhere.
-The second EOF is again a dipole pattern, with the Bohai Sea and the Yellow Sea on the one side, and the East China Sea and South China Sea on the other.
+The second EOF is again a dipole pattern, with the Yellow Sea and Bohai Sea on the one side, and the East and South China Sea on the other.
 The time series of PC2 fluctuates around zero without prominent long-term trend.